oucb/SICP/README.md

 SICP
 ====

-The exercise that I do in the book 'Structure and Interpretation of Computer Programs'
+The exercises that I do in book 'Structure and Interpretation of Computer Programs'